 Top off club soda.

 - How much club soda you pour is going to depend on which way you choose to serve the drink.
 For a cocktail glass, a splash (or less than 1 ounce) will likely do.
 You'll need at least a couple of ounces for an old-fashioned glass.
 If you're going for a highball, you may need as much as 4 ounces.
 Ultimately, the point is to fill the glass.

 - Slap the basil leaves between the palm of your hands to awaken the herb's essential oils before mixing.

 Obviously, the Sabai Sabai is going to be a weaker drink with the more soda you pour.
 Taking the club soda average of 2 ounces, this recipe is a cool 8 percent ABV (16 proof), so it's not much stronger than a beer.

 What is Mekong Liquor?

+Mekhong is called "The Official Spirit of Thailand" and is often thought of as a style of whiskey.
 Yet, it does not fall into any well-known category of liquor and is unique unto itself.